chinese-ljh/chinese-ljh/README.md

 - 🌱 I’m currently learning at school.
 - 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me ?
 You can't reach me.
-I'm a middle school student right now.
+- I'm a middle school student right now.
-Welcome to leave a message to my email laijihaoljh@outlook.com.
+- Welcome to leave a message to my email laijihaoljh@outlook.com.
-Or go to the Microsoft account of this email.
+- Or visit my Microsoft account of this email.